Hello and welcome! I’m Faith Gorsky, the writer, recipe developer, photographer, and food stylist behind An Edible Mosaic.

 - Watching movies (of many genres, but I love fantasy and historical fantasy, and Lord of the Rings and Harry Potter will always be something I will happily binge watch)

-Food Philosophy on An Edible Mosaic
+Food Philosophy On An Edible Mosaic

 Food plays a tremendous role in our daily lives.
 In its basic form, food nourishes us, sustains us, and fuels us.
 It’s what keeps our minds focused and attentive and our bodies running smoothly.